assembla/assembla-jenkins-auth/README.md

 --------------------------------------------

 Handles the authentication and acquisition of the Assembla OAuth token for the connecting user.
-Takes the client id (API key) and client secret (API key secret) from the application registration here: https://www.assembla.com/user/edit/manage_clients
+Takes the client id (Application identifier) and client secret (Application secret) from the application registration here: https://www.assembla.com/user/edit/manage_clients

 The entry should look like this: